makocodeproject/makocode/NOTES.md

         - Speeds up decoding as a form of predictable fiducial marking, especially when using data shuffling.
         - Can help to figure out the given page number for page-out-of-order fixing when using data shuffling, as the per-page data will usually have a predictable pattern.
         - Separate from metadata because it will potentially be very large, and can add unnecessary bits to the metadata address index.
+        - Usually used to pad data to fill up the last page.
+This is not covered in metadata, as the encoder will simply expand the fiducial data via address section.
+However, the command line option may provide a zero-padding option instead.
     - Data section
         - The actual body of data intended to be encoded by the data matrix.
-        - Starts with a 2 addresses of length address-size
+        - Starts with 2 addresses of length address-size
             - Where the Hash starts
             - Where the ECC starts
         - Then followed by the Data Payload, Hash, and ECC.